ovh/docs/pages/platform/databases/mongodb_07_connect_compass/guide.en-gb.md

 ### Connect with MongoDB Compass

-In MongoDB Compass fill the connection field with the `Service URI`:
+In MongoDB Compass fill in the connection field with the `Service URI`:

 ![New connection](images/new-connection.png)